KTH/devops-course/contributions/executable-tutorial/sawai-anicak/README.md

 **Relevance**
 This tutorial addresses a critical need in modern DevOps practices where security integration (DevSecOps) has become essential for organizational resilience.

-The shift-left security approach demonstrated in this tutorial is fundamental to DevOps methodology, where security checks are integrated early in the development lifecycle rather than being an afterthought.
+The security approach demonstrated in this tutorial is fundamental to DevOps methodology, where security checks are integrated early in the development lifecycle rather than being an afterthought.
 This aligns with core DevOps principles of automation, continuous integration, and early feedback loops.

 Modern software supply chain attacks and the increasing complexity of dependencies make automated security scanning not just a best practice, but a necessity for any production system.